AnuVi/andmeinseneeria_prax/tests.md

 ---

-**Prerequisite:** services and the data pipeline workflow are running — see [seadistamine.md](seadistamine.md); tests run automatically.
+**Prerequisite:** services and the data pipeline workflow are running; tests run automatically.

 The project runs **75** `dbt test` checks in total; this guide covers **33 data quality tests**.

-The test selection is largely based on controls described in legacy pre-dbt QA — see [scripts/legacy/qa/](../scripts/legacy/qa/) ([scripts/legacy/README.md](../scripts/legacy/README.md)).
+The test selection is largely based on controls described in legacy pre-dbt QA.

 ## Table of contents